José Holebas: Watford

 On 10 September 2016, Holebas scored his first goal for the club in a 4–2 comeback victory at West Ham United.
 On 16 October, he scored the only goal of an away win against Middlesbrough.
 In January 2018, Holebas signed a new deal to keep him at Vicarage Road until the summer of 2020.
 On 26 August 2018, Holebas scored to give his club a two-goal lead in a 2–1 victory over Crystal Palace, his first goal of the 2018–19 season.
-On 2 September 2018, Holebas helped his club to maintain their perfect start to the Premier League season, setting up goals for Troy Deeney and Craig Cathcart in a 2–1 home win against Tottenham.
-On 10 November 2018, he scored his second goal of the season in a 1–1 away draw against Southampton.
-On 15 December 2018, he curled in a left-footed strike from the edge of the box to give Watford a two-goal lead in a 3–2 win against Cardiff.
-On 12 May 2019, in the last matchday of the season and his 100th match in Premier League, West Ham's winger Michail Antonio causing the problems, outpacing the Greek left back onto Felipe Anderson's through ball, and the former Greek international tugs him back receiving a straight red card, that will keep him away of the FA Cup final, in a hammering 4–1 home loss against West Ham, but a day later Holebas will be available for the FA Cup final against Manchester City after his red card was rescinded.
+On 2 September of that year, Holebas helped his club to maintain their perfect start to the Premier League season, setting up goals for teammates Troy Deeney and Craig Cathcart in a 2–1 home win against Tottenham Hotspur.
+On 10 November, he scored his second goal of the season in a 1–1 away draw against Southampton.
+On 15 December, he curled in a left-footed strike from the edge of the box to give Watford a two-goal lead in a 3–2 win against Cardiff.
+On 12 May 2019, in the last matchday of the season and his 100th match in Premier League, Holebas received a straight red card after he tugged back West Ham winger Michail Antonio who was chasing the left-back for a through ball delivered by Antonio's West Ham teammate Felipe Anderson.
+Subsequently, Holebas would miss the FA Cup final against Manchester City.
+Eventually, the match concluded with West Ham defeating Watford in a thrashing 4–1 win.
+A day later, Holebas was recalled for the FA Cup final against Manchester City after his red card was retrospectively rescinded.

 He started the 2019–20 season as a key figure of the club's defence.
-On 7 December 2019, Jose Holebas has ruled himself out of this game with an ankle injury, and his rehabilitation process is under examination.
-He returned to the squad as a substitute in a 2–1 home win against Wolverhampton.
-He left Watford at the end of the season as he found playing time hard to come by and admitted in a statement that he felt "left out".
+On 7 December 2019, Holebas was ruled out of action with an ankle injury, and rehabilitation process was underway.
+He returned to the squad as a substitute in a 2–1 home win against Wolves on 1 January 2020.
+On July 2020, Holebas departed Watford at the end of the latter season; he made 114 league appearances and scored six goals, while making 14 assists for the club.
+He felt he had found playing time hard to come by and admitted in a statement that he felt "left out".

 Return to Olympiacos

-On 18 August 2020, Holebas rejoined Olympiacos.
-Holebas was available as a free agent after leaving Watford at the end of the 2019–20 Premier League campaign.
-The vastly experienced left-back, now 36 years of age, has been signed as a replacement for Konstantinos Tsimikas who recently joined Liverpool and in overall he participated in 114 Premier League games, contributing with six goals and 14 assists.
+On 18 August 2020, Holebas returned to Greece, rejoining Olympiacos as a free agent aged 36.
+He was brought into the club as a replacement for fellow left-back and compatriot Konstantinos Tsimikas who had left to join Liverpool.

-In September 2021, Holebas decided to leave professional football and accepted the offer of his close friend, coach-player Peter Sprung, signing a contract with Hessenliga club Bayern Alzenau and at the same time continue the lessons for obtaining UEFA coaching diplomas.
+On 25 September 2021, Holebas decided to resign from professional football and accepted the offer of his close friend, coach-player Peter Sprung, signing a contract with Hessenliga club Bayern Alzenau and at the same time continue the lessons for obtaining UEFA coaching diplomas.